ChrisDuffley/stationPlaylist/readme.md

 * Column inclusion checkboxes for column announcement and playlist transcripts, as well as metadata streams checkboxes have been converted to checkable list controls.
 * When switching between settings panels, NvDA will remember current settings for profile-specific settings (alarms, column announcements, metadata streaming settings).
 * Added CSV (comma-separated values) format as a playlist transcripts format.
-* Pressing Control+NvDA+C to save settings will now also save Studio add-on settings (requires NVDA 2018.3).
+* Pressing Control+NVDA+C to save settings will now also save Studio add-on settings (requires NVDA 2018.3).

 ## Version 18.08.2